 Ticonderoga Farms in Autumn

-3 tablespoons light brown sugar or raw sugar
+- 3 tablespoons packed light brown sugar (or raw sugar)

 More Recipes with Pumpkin

 Lydia (The Perfect Pantry) says

 What a beautiful farm, and a perfect time of year to visit.